 Escape rooms have become a team bonding classic.

-These rooms are everywhere and they come in all shapes and sizes.
+These rooms are everywhere, and they come in all shapes and sizes.

 The concept is simple.
 As a team, you get locked in a room.
 Youâre then given a set amount of time to solve a series of puzzles and escape.
-Itâs fun and it forces the team to interact and communicate.
+Itâs fun, and it forces the team to interact and communicate.

 13. Bingo

 Bingo is extremely popular at corporate parties and social events.
-Theyâre simple to plan and easy to play.
+Theyâre simple to plan, and easy to play.

-A different and really fun take on the classic bingo game is music bingo where a DJ will play songs and if you identify a song on your card you cross it off.
+A different and really fun take on the classic bingo game is music bingo, where a DJ will play songs, and if you identify a song on your card, you cross it off.
 Itâs a great way to play music and play an interactive game at the same time.

 14. Pub Quiz

-Another fun team bonding activity is to do is table trivia or a âpubâ quiz.
+Another fun team bonding activity is to run a table trivia or pub quiz.
 Simply plan a series of questions about the company and other topics for the audience to answer.

 This is ideal for larger teams as the game has no max capacity.